haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Can not assign user as the account owner
 * Can not load fonts of reporting
 * [Premium] Display events with no project throws exception
+* [Mobile] Can not redirect the login view when the obsolete password id stored in the local storage

 Version 5.2.5
 -----------------------------